 14. Guest Posts

-You can try to be featured on large blogs who already have a huge readership.
-This can be time consuming though and there is no guarantee of success.
+You can try to be featured on large blogs that already have a huge readership.
+This can be time-consuming though and there is no guarantee of success.
 This also suits more modern styles of art.

 Summary